 The climate change solution took 30 years to plan and 20 years to build.
 The MOSE system is unique as the barriers are hidden away in the sea, allowing ships to navigate freely and the lagoon to operate normally on most days.
 Thanks to MOSE, the people of Venice were spared from another flood catastrophe – one that they have been all too familiar with.

 What about the future?

 The MOSE system has been adapted and improved over the years to help Venice confront the changing climate.
 Sea levels will continue to rise, and MOSE has been designed to protect the city from tides of up to 3 metres.
-Until technical collaboration with CVN is in place, DHI will work at improving storm surge forecasts, targeting a further accuracy of model predictions – also thanks to hopefully more and more reliable weather forecasting.
+As long as the technical collaboration with CVN is in place, DHI will continue working at improving storm surge forecasts, targeting more accurate model predictions – and hopefully leveraging more reliable weather forecasting.